The safety and health of our employees and our contractors

 Human capital: training and development

-The Venture also provides full time adult basic education training (ABET) for its employees and portable skills training that equips employees for career endings.
+The Venture provides full time adult education and training (AET) for its employees and portable skills training that equips

 Development and training